Common Data Format (CDF): A Standardized Format for Match-Data in Football (Soccer): Position Labels

-When providing position labels (`position`) there is a uniqueness constraint.
-This means there can always only be a maximum of one position label per team in play at any given moment.
+Because of the uniqueness constraint there can always only be a maximum of one position label per team in play at any given moment.
 For example when a team is listed as playing a 4-4-1-1 the associated labels should be \textit{GK, LB, LCB, RCB, RB, LM, LCM, RCM, RM, CAM} and \textit{CF}, for a 4-4-2 the same would be true except that CAM and \textit{CF} are now replaced by \textit{LCF} and \textit{RCF} (or optionally \textit{LW} and \textit{RW}).

 Additionally, in case of a four or two player line, the `\textit{CF}`, `\textit{CM}` and/or `\textit{CB}` label(s) should not be used for that respective line.
 Instead, in case of a four player line the other four labels from that line should be used.
 And, in case of a two player line, the data provider can opt to use either pair of labels (ie. \textit{LM} and \textit{RM} or \textit{LCM} and \textit{RCM}).
 For a example in a 4-3-1-2, the defensive line should always be \textit{LB, LCB, RCB} and \textit{RB} and never \textit{LB, CB, CB, RB}, and the attacking line can be either \textit{LW} and \textit{RW} or \textit{LCF} and \textit{RCF}.
 When a team plays a three player line it should be \textit{LB, CB} and \textit{RB} and when they play a five player defensive line all five position labels should be used.